mikensec/blog/_posts/2020-6-25-vmware-vagrant-provider.md

 ---
 layout: post
-title: How to setup the VMware provider with vagrant with a paid license.
+title: How to setup the Vagrant VMware provider with a paid license to work on VMware Workstaion Pro 15.5 on CentOS 8.
 featured-img: vagrantmvware
-categories: Guides Metasploitable3 Vagrant VMware provider Windows Linux
+categories: Guides Metasploitable3 Vagrant VMware provider CentOS 8
 mathjax: true
 ---

+How to setup the Vagrant VMware provider with a paid license to work on VMware Workstation Pro 15.5 running on CentOS 8.

-Thanks to Aaron McKay for encouraging me to write this post and providing the Vagrant VMware provider license.
+Thanks to **Aaron McKay** for encouraging me to write this post and providing the Vagrant VMware provider license.

 **On this post I will show you how to:**